MakerSpaceLeiden/AccesSystem/lib-arduino/ACNode/README.md

 .
 Note that this later version of this library may contain some ESP32 optimisations that are not quite tested/conflict with the compiler.

+In order to build above on case-insenstive and case-sensitive systems; create a set of 'unqiue' header signatures:

+	cd Crypto
+	mkdir CryptoLib	# we can't use Crypto - already in use by WPA supplicant. for i in *.h; do ln  $i CryptoLib/$i; done

 For test/as-is versions of the older code:
 	https://github.com/zhouhan0126/WebServer-esp32.git